frankng-sg/techy.asia/src/content/blog/42sg-guide-to-push-swap.md

 ## Sort a stack of 2 numbers

 This requires at most 1 operation.
-If the first element is greater than the second element, you can swap the first two numbers.
-Otherwise, you don't need to do anything.
+If the first number is greater than the second, you can swap the two numbers.

 ## Sort a stack of 3 numbers